junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Still statue, still with wings, though now tugged behind his back.
 His hands cover his face, as if he's weeping.
 The perfect image of a Weeping Angel.

 Dean stares at him, regarding his shape.
 He's not broken or hurt, and his trench coat and suits look just like a natural intrinsic part of him.
-His hair is ruffled as it used to.
+His hair is ruffled as it used to be.
 He might be a statue, but he looks just like when he's alive.
 And it makes looking at him even more painful.

 The Doctor points his sonic screwdriver at him.

 Dean jumps in front of Cas, facing the Doctor furiously with his arms open around Cas in a protective gesture.
 "He just saved all of us!
-Don't you dare hurting him!"
+Don't you dare hurt him!"

 The Doctor blinks at him, then realizes.
 "What?
 No, of course I'm not hurting him.
 I was trying to link all the temporal energy he collected from sending other angels away to give Tardis a parking light.
 To get our flight ticket."